pravega/pravega/documentation/src/docs/pravega-concepts.md

 ![pravega high level architecture](img/pravega.arch.new.png)

-Pravega is deployed as a distributed system – a cluster of servers and storage coordinated to run Pravega called a "Pravega cluster".
+Pravega is deployed as a distributed system – a cluster of servers and storage coordinated to run Pravega called a **Pravega cluster**.

-Pravega presents a software-defined storage (SDS) architecture formed by Controller instances (control plane) and Pravega Servers (data plane).The set of Pravega Servers is known collectively as the Segment Store.
+Pravega presents a software-defined storage (SDS) architecture formed by **Controller** instances (_control plane_) and Pravega Servers (_data plane_).
+The set of Pravega Servers is collectively known as the **Segment Store**.

-The set of Controller instances make up the control plane of Pravega, providing functionality to create, update and delete Streams, retrieve information about Streams, monitor the health of the Pravega cluster, gather metrics etc.  There are usually multiple (recommended at least 3) Controller instances running in a cluster for high availability.
+The set of Controller instances together forms the control plane of Pravega, providing functionality to _create, update_ and _delete_ Streams.
+Further, it extends the functionality to retrieve information about the Streams, monitor the health of the Pravega cluster, gather metrics, etc.  There are usually multiple (recommended at least 3) Controller instances running in a running in a cluster for high availability.

 The [Segment Store](segment-store-service.md) implements the Pravega data plane.
 Pravega Servers provide the API to read and write data in Streams.
-Data storage is comprised of two tiers: Tier 1 Storage, which provides short term, low-latency, data storage,  guaranteeing the durability of data written to Streams and Tier 2 Storage providing longer term storage of Stream data.
+Data storage is comprised of two tiers:
+- **Tier 1:** It provides short term, low-latency data storage, guaranteeing the durability of data written to Streams.
+Pravega uses [Apache Bookkeeper](http://bookkeeper.apache.org/) to implement
+Tier 1 Storage.
+Tier 1 Storage typically runs _within_ the Pravega cluster.

- Pravega uses [Apache Bookkeeper](http://bookkeeper.apache.org/) to implement Tier 1 Storage and uses HDFS, Dell EMC's Isilon or Dell EMC's Elastic Cloud Storage (ECS) to implement Tier 2 Storage.
-Tier 1 Storage typically runs within the Pravega cluster.
-Tier 2 Storage is normally deployed outside the Pravega cluster.
+- **Tier 2:** It provides long term storage for Stream data.
+Pravega uses HDFS, Dell EMC's Isilon or Dell EMC's Elastic Cloud Storage (ECS) to implement Tier 2 Storage.
+Tier 2 Storage is normally deployed _outside_ the Pravega cluster.

-Tiering storage is important to deliver the combination of fast access to Stream data but also allow Streams to store a vast amount of data.
-Tier 1 storage persists the most recently written Stream data.
-As data in Tier 1 Storage ages, it is moved into Tier 2 Storage.
+Storage tiering allows Pravega to achieve a sweet spot in the latency vs throughput trade-off.
+This makes Pravega an ideal storage substrate for serving data to both real-time and batch (analytics) applications.
+Moreover, as data in Tier 1 Storage ages, it is automatically moved into Tier 2 Storage.
+Thus, Pravega can store vasts amounts of Stream data and applications can read it at any time, while being oblivious to its actual location.

 Pravega uses [Apache Zookeeper](https://zookeeper.apache.org/) as the coordination mechanism for the components in the Pravega cluster.

-Pravega is built as a data storage primitive first and foremost.
-Pravega is carefully designed to take advantage of software defined storage so that the amount of data stored in Pravega is limited only by the total storage capacity of your data center.
-And like you would expect from a storage primitive, once data is written to Pravega it is durably stored.
-Short of a disaster that permanently destroys a large portion of a data center, data stored in Pravega is never lost.
+Pravega is a distributed storage system providing the Stream primitive first and foremost.
+Pravega is carefully designed to take advantage of software-defined storage, so that the amount of data stored in Pravega is limited only by the total storage capacity of the data center.
+Once an Event is written to Pravega, it is durably stored and replicated so it can survive permanent crashes of datacenter nodes.

-Pravega provides a client library, written in Java, for building client-side applications such as analytics applications using Flink.
-The Pravega Java Client Library manages the interaction between application code and Pravega via a custom TCP wire protocol.
+Pravega provides a **Java Client Library**, for building client-side applications such as analytics applications using Flink.
+The Pravega Java Client Library manages the interaction between the application code and Pravega via a custom TCP Wire Protocol.

 ## Putting the Concepts Together

-The concepts in Pravega are summarized in the following figure:
+The concepts in Pravega are depicted in the following figure:

 ![State synchroner](img/putting.all.together.new.png)

 -   Pravega clients are Writers and Readers.
 Writers write Events into a Stream.
 Readers read Events from a Stream.
-Readers are grouped into ReaderGroups to read from a Stream in parallel.
+Readers are grouped into Reader Groups to read from a Stream in parallel.

 -   The Controller is a server-side component that manages the control plane of Pravega.
 Streams are created, updated and listed using the Controller API.

--   The Pravega Server is a server-side component that implements read, write and other data plane operations.
+-   The Pravega Server is a server-side component that implements reads, writes and other data plane operations.

 -   Streams are the fundamental storage primitive in Pravega.
 Streams contain a